artialex/lexigrind/README.md

 > to make it an Electron-based app, with a proper, proven database like SQLite or MongoDB,
 > which I intend to do in the future.

+### Why?

+I like to do programming stuff, I like to learn languages, and I like to read books.
+Here is where all three crisscross each other

 ### Features

 - Words